OAGi/Score/docs/user_guide/index.rst

    also `How to use the Search field in general <#how-to-use-the-search-field-in-general>`__).

-5. Click “Transfer”.
+5. Click "Transfer".

-You may also click “Cancel” to return to “BIE” page.
+You may also click "Cancel" to return to "BIE" page.

 Copy a BIE
 ~~~~~~~~~~